r-preston/MPhysProject2021/rowan-progress/weekly.md

 ## Week 2
  - Becoming familar with ROOT and the LHCb dataset
- - Worked on using ROOT to find Z boson mass peak as practice for W boson
+ - Worked on using ROOT to find Z boson mass peak as practice for W boson (C++)

+    See `examples/findZpeak.cpp`

    <img src="./src/wk2-vars.jpg" height="250" />